Yi-zhao-Chen/Yi-zhao-Chen.github.io/_pages/about.md

 ## Interests

-My research interests lies in **Mathematical Physics**, especially in **Morse Theory** and **Index Theory**.
+My research interests lies in **Mathematical Physics**, **Morse Theory** and **Index Theory**.
 I am interested in describing topology of manifolds using tools from analysis and geometry.
 Recently, I am learning Atiyah-Singer index theorem and [Carey-Pincus theory](https://link.springer.com/chapter/10.1007/978-3-0348-0411-0_16); I am also interested in geometric formulation of theories of physics -- though I am not quite good at physics.

 Most of my leisure time is spent on bed or in the chair: sleeping, gaming, and sometimes writing (or typing, considering that I write with a computer).
 Some of the things that I wrote are posted on my blog (some of them are in Chinese).
 I prefer indie games with any of following ingredients: story-rich, puzzles, atmospheric, anti-utopia, and meta -- for example, *Rusty Lake* series, *Superliminal*, *Not for Broadcast* and *MiSide*(not played yet).
 I also enjoy some AAA games like *Metro* series, *Resident Evil IV*.